Eoic/asciiground/README.md

 npm run dev
 ```

-The development server automatically:
+The development server will:
-- Generates demo pages from templates
+- Generate the demo page from the template.
-- Serves the demo with live library reloading
+- Serve the demo with live library hot-reloading.
-- Opens the demo page in your browser
+- Open the demo page in your browser.
-- Watches for changes and hot-reloads
+- Watches for changes and reloads the page automagically.

 ### Building the library